 Monotonic writes guarantee that a write by a process on data item is completed before any future writes on by the same process [1, P. 379].

 Read-your-writes consistency is where a replica is at least current enough to reflect any write operations made by process when a read operation by is made [1, P. 381].

-Writes-follow-reads consistency is where write operations on a data item are guaranteed to take place on either the same or a more recent version of that was previously read by the process [1, P. 382].
+Writes-follow-reads consistency is where write operations on a data item by a process following a previous read operation on by are guaranteed to take place on either the same version of that was read by or a more recent version of [1, P. 382].

 A consistency protocol describes an implementation of a consistency model [1, P. 396].

 The most common consistency protocols are primary-based protocols and replicated-write protocols.